zifeo/Yields/README.md

 	rules	client & ref unchanged
 ```

 A `Request` will answer with a `Response` or an `Error` on bad operations (such as unauthorized actions).
-Push notifications will sometimes be broadcasted broadcasted.
+Push notifications will sometimes be broadcasted.

 ### Users actions